Descanonge/filefinder/docs/source/find_files.rst

    unexpected behaviour can occur.

+.. _pattern-name:

 Name
 ####

-The name of the group will dictate the regex and format string used for that group (unless overriden the 'fmt' and 'rgx' properties).
+The name of the group will dictate the regex and format string used for that group (unless overridden the 'fmt' and 'rgx' properties).
 The :attr:`Group.DEFAULT_GROUPS<filefinder.group.Group.DEFAULT_GROUPS>`
-class attribute will make the correspondance between name and regex:
+class attribute will make the correspondence between name and regex:

 +------+-------------------+-----------+--------+
 | Name |                   | Regex     | Format |